tranquilit/WAPT-Documentation/source/wapt-configuration/ini-file/wapt-get.ini.rst

   does not exists, default locations will be used on the main repository.

-More information on that usage can be found here : :ref:`work_multiple_repos`
+More information on that usage can be found here : :ref:`work_multiple_repos`.

 .. note::